zipa/gui.cs/docfx/docs/drawing.md

 a) Add the lines via @Terminal.Gui.LineCanvas.Add.
 b) Either render the line canvas via @Terminal.Gui.LineCanvas.GetMap() or let the @Terminal.Gui.View do so automatically (which enables automatic line joining across Views).

-The @Terminal.Gui.Application MainLoop will iterate over all Views in an application looking for views have their @Terminal.Gui.View.NeedsDisplay property set.
+The @Terminal.Gui.Application MainLoop will iterate over all Views in an application looking for views have their @Terminal.Gui.View.NeedsDraw property set.
 The @Terminal.Gui.View.Draw method will be called which, in turn.

 1) Draws the Adornments (e.g. @Terminal.Gui.View.Border).
 2) Sets the Normal color scheme.